padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 | merge_cluster | Merge the split clusters by resetting iptables                        |
 | split_cluster | Split the cluster sb into two (2)                                     |

 The `sb/bin_sh` folder also contains log scraping scripts as follows.
 These scripts will help us analyzing the state of the cluster.
-The `-?` top displays the command usage.
+The `-?` option displays the command usage.

 | Script                                 | Description                                                                  |
 | -------------------------------------- | ---------------------------------------------------------------------------- |